 Think about it.
 If Hemingway did sixty drafts of a novel and waited two years between each draft, he would have never finished a single book.
 Don’t listen to bad advice, even when it comes from a genius.

-Back when I first began writing, I used an old typewriter.
+I used an old typewriter.
 I didn’t like it.
 I had to really bang the keys hard, it was noisy, certain keys didn’t work well, and the type was uneven.
 Because of this, doing rewrites was difficult.
 I’d type out a draft, make extensive corrections on the page with a pencil, and then try to type out a perfectly clean copy.

 Using that system, it would have been foolish to repeat the process sixty times.
 Because of this, in the 1920s and 30s, a professional writer would typically try to learn to write a finished copy in a single draft.
 It was simpler to write out a nice outline in longhand, and then thoughtfully type out one clean draft, than to retype a piece over and over.